worked on restorative justice at Edinburgh in 2009-2010 and again in 2017, and is now back at the University of Liège, Belgium.

 current doctoral students

-worked at the Equality Challenge Unit in London, and is now researching and writing about the development of intersectionality in practice.
+worked previously at the Equality Challenge Unit in London, and came to Edinburgh to research and write about the development of intersectionality in practice.

 studied the working out of health care reform on the ground, at an HIV clinic in Atlanta.
 She teaches global health at Emory University.

-- now at the University of Amsterdam - is working on the way bureaucrats in Brussels hold the worlds of law and politics together in negotiating European military interventions.
+is now at the University of Amsterdam, working on the way bureaucrats in Brussels hold the worlds of law and politics together in negotiating European military interventions.

 worked on the sociology and politics of mental health care for young people in the justice system in Russia.

 was on the doctoral programme in Sociology at the Institut für höhere Studien, Vienna, working on the knowledge practices of public servants in sustainable food consumption policy.

 studied and worked in theatre in New York, and wrote her thesis on the production and performance of public memory at Ground Zero.